blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 - 1. Buddhism
 - 2. Jainism
 	- **Sects**
-		- 1. Shvetambara (White Clad), by Mahavira
+		- 1. Shvetambara (White Clad), founded by Rishabhanata, historically traced back to Parshvanata, revived by Mahavira
 		- 2. Digambara (Sky Clad / Naked), by Sivabhuti
 			- **Rules**
 				- They are a very simply list